Silver City Galleria: Redevelopment

 While the mall was being decommissioned and then demolished between 2019 and 2021, Thibeault actively solicited redevelopment proposals.
 On June 16, 2021, Atlanta-based company Portman Industrial purchased the mall site for $75 million with the intent to construct warehousing on the 146-acre property.
 In March 2022 FedEx, through its consultant Kroll LLC, initiated contact with the City of Taunton to explore the feasibility of constructing a distribution center on the former mall property.
 In July 2022, the Taunton Planning Board unanimously approved FedEx's proposal to build a $165 million 560,000-square-foot distribution center at the Galleria site.
 In January 2023, FedEx withdrew from the project, citing rising construction costs and a reassessment of its expansion strategy due to declining online sales revenue.
 In response, Portman Industrial indicated it would proceed with alternative development plans.

 In January 2024, Portman announced that it had secured $29 million in construction financing for the first phase of the Silver City Business Park.
-The 1.1 million-square-foot industrial park is projected for completion by late 2025 or early 2026.
+The 1.1 million-square-foot industrial park is projected for completion sometime in 2026.